-- Mitigating Circumstances - if you feel your studies have been affected by what has happened you can consider applying for mitigating circumstances.
+- Exceptional Circumstances - if you feel your studies have been affected by what has happened you can consider applying for mitigating circumstances.

 - Human Resource Contacts - if you are a member of staff or manager your HR Business Partner will be able to identify the support that’s available for you.